 However, it is important to note that these numbers are indicative and it is proposed that the Consultant may suggest their methodology best suited to meet the objectives of the evaluation.
-However, a minimum of about 350 key informant interviews, 130 focus group discussions and about 1300 household interviews should be conducted as a part of the field study.
+However, a minimum of about 700 key informant interviews, about 100 focus group discussions and about 1000 household interviews should be conducted as a part of the field study.

 c.
-Details on the Evaluation Framework & Guidelines are included in Part A, Appendix IV(I) of the RFP.
+Details of the Evaluation Framework & Guidelines are included in Appendix IV(H) of the RFP d.

-d.
 Mechanisms to ensure Data Quality